legion-platform/legion/docs/source/tutorials_wine.rst

     $ touch ./legion/r.json

 Add payload for ``/model/wine/api/model/invoke`` according to the OpenAPI schema.
-In this payload we list model input variables:
+In this payload we provide values for model input variables:

 .. code-block:: json
    :caption: ./legion/r.json